 Medical imaging plays a crucial role in research and diagnosis.
 X-ray, CT, Nuclear Medicine, Ultrasound and MRI are some of the most common medical imaging modalities.

 Dr. Linda Knutsson is a Professor of Neurology (PAR) at Johns Hopkins School of Medicine and the F.M.
 Kirby Research Center for Functional Brain Imaging, Kennedy Krieger Institute.
-She is also a Professor of Medical Radiation Physics at Lund University, Sweden.
+She is also an Adjunct Professor of Medical Radiation Physics at Lund University, Sweden.
 Before moving to the US, she was the MR physics research group leader at Lund University.

 Dr. Knutsson graduated with a master's degree in physics and continued to obtain a doctoral degree in medical physics at Lund University.
 She has received the Kurt Lidén’s Award from the Swedish Society of Radiation for her research contributions.
+In 2024, she was awarded Fellow of the European Society for Magnetic Resonance in Medicine and Biology (ESMRMB) for important contributions to the development of methods for human perfusion measurement.

 Dr. Knutsson has served on many ISMRM committees, including the Annual Meeting Program Committee and the Board of Trustees.
 She has also been the Chair of the ISMRM perfusion study group.
 She founded the ISMRM Nordic Chapter in 2011 and has been its president from 2012-2016.
 In addition, she has contributed to the ESMRMB by serving on the executive board as secretary.